 Thus, please contact county extension agents, extension specialists, and Virginia Tech's diagnostic lab for confirmation of the Neopestalotiopsis disease.
 When purchasing planting materials, ensure that your nursery source does not have a history of Neopestalotiopsis.
-If Neopestalotiopsis is confirmed in your field, apply switch and thiram products (~50% control) to reduce loss from fruit rot.
+If Neopestalotiopsis is confirmed in your field, apply Switch (~50% control) to reduce loss from fruit rot.